hasratmd697/LLM-based-Data-Analyst/README.md

-# TDS Project 2 - LLM-based Quiz Solver
+# TDS Project 2 - LLM-based Data Analyst

 This project implements an automated system to solve dynamic quizzes using an LLM (Large Language Model).
 It consists of a FastAPI server that receives a task URL, generates a Python script using the AIPIPE API to solve the specific quiz on that page, and then executes the script to submit the answer.